JainArpit-07/CodSoft/README.md

 # CodSoft
-Data Science inter tasks of intership at CodSoft
+Data Science tasks of intership at CodSoft